davidlares/pcap-ftp-analysis/README.md

-# Analyzing PCAP FTP files
+## Analyzing PCAP FTP files

-The following script is intended to read, evaluate and analyze packet capture files from a security perspective using Python.
+The following script is intended to read, evaluate, and analyze packet capture files from a security perspective using Python.
 In a more specific way, looking for unusual network patterns.

-The `malicious.py` is the file responsible for handling CLI arguments, look for FTP network activity, and track the authentication attempts based on the status code present in every packet of the `pcap` file.
+The `malicious.py` is the file responsible for handling CLI arguments, looking for FTP network activity, and tracking the authentication attempts based on the status code present in every packet of the `pcap` file.

-This basically tries to emulate a simple `Wireshark's Follow TCP Stream or HTTP stream` alike but in a programmatic way.
-The main protagonist is the `Scapy` library (check the `requirements.txt`), this awesome tool is a generic purpose sniffer/packet crafter that can interact with network packets on a deep level and also detail packet components based on a known `pcap` network file. (actually, Scapy is more than this)
+This basically tries to emulate a simple `Wireshark's Follow TCP Stream or HTTP stream` alike, but in a programmatic way.
+The main protagonist is the `Scapy` library (check the `requirements.txt`).
+This awesome tool is a generic-purpose sniffer/packet crafter that can interact with network packets on a deep level and also detail packet components based on a known `pcap` network file. (actually, Scapy is more than this)

-The whole criteria are based on whether is an anomaly or malicious attack.
-This is up to you, if we have 500 wrong attempts but success, then I'm pretty sure we have in front of a brute-force attack.
+The whole criteria are based on whether it is an anomaly or a malicious attack.
+This is up to you; if we have 500 wrong attempts but success, then I'm pretty sure we have in front of a brute-force attack.

 ## Run